-Eighth of an eight course sequence that prepares the student to provide patient-centered care by serving as a collaborative interprofessional team-member who is an authority on pharmacotherapy.
-This course focuses on providing patient-centered care to complex patients who have chronic care needs or serious disorders impacting multiple body systems.
+Seventh of an eight course sequence that prepares the student to provide patient-centered care by serving as a collaborative interprofessional team-member who is an authority on pharmacotherapy.
+The course continues to prepare the student to be a collaborative team member since learning involves teamwork.
+This course focuses on providing patient-centered care to patients who have disorders involving the brain and behavior.
 Learners will develop, integrate, and apply knowledge from the foundational disciplines (i.e., pharmaceutical, social/behavioral/administrative, and clinical sciences) and apply the Pharmacists' Patient Care Process in solving case-based scenarios of these patients.